maria goes NIFTy: Gaussian Process-Based Reconstruction and Denoising of Simulated (Sub-)Millimetre Single-Dish Telescope Data: Methodology

 We employ the CFM to describe different contributions in the measurement equation,

-where the time series data $d(t)$ are given by a non-linear time-dependent signal response function $R(s,t)$, an additional atmospheric component $a(t)$, and a noise realisation $n$.
-More specifically, $R$ implements a scanning trajectory over the signal map $s$ after smearing it with the beam.
-The time-independent signal map $s$ and the time-dependent atmosphere $a(t)$ are modelled with a 2/1-dimensional CFM, respectively.
+where the time series data $d(t)$ are given by a non-linear time-dependent signal response function $R(s,t)$, an additional atmospheric component $a(t)$, and noise $n$.
+More specifically, $R$ implements a scanning trajectory over the signal map $s$ after beam convolution.
+The scan strategy adapted is the Lissajous daisy pattern found to be optimal for MUSTANG-2 observations (see \cite{Romero2020,maria1}).
+The time-independent signal map $s$ and the time-dependent atmosphere $a(t)$ are modelled with a two/one-dimensional CFM, respectively.
+We treat the map $s$ as constant in time and hence intrinsically two-dimensional.
+As shown in Refs.\ \cite{morris2022, maria1}, the atmosphere $a(t)$ is largely correlated across the detectors and can hence be modelled as one-dimensional, assuming the same response for all detectors.

+The noise $n$ is modelled as an uncorrelated Gaussian component over which we marginalise.
 As the frequency of atmospheric fluctuations is much lower than the simulated observation frequency of $50\,\mathrm{Hz}$, the atmosphere response is downsampled by a factor of three, meaning that one time-step in the atmosphere GP models three simulated atmosphere time-steps.